-- 1. Use a 4" hole saw drill bit to drill three sets of two holes around the sides of the 19 L plastic water bottle.
+- 1. Use a 4" hole saw drill bit to drill three sets of two holes around the side of the 19 L plastic water bottle.
 These will be used to install the funnels. - Drill four small holes around each of the 4" holes.
 These smaller holes will be used to zip-tie the funnels into place. - 2.
 Use a 4" hole saw drill bit to drill a hole in the center of the bottom of the plastic bottle (top of the trap).
 This hole will be used to insert the lighting unit into the top of the trap. - 3.
-Use a 1" drill bit to drill 4 additional holes in the bottom of the plastic bottle.
-Nylon webbing will be threaded through these holes and used to secure the lighting unit in place. - 4.
-Cut a small section of 3" PVC (roughly 3" length) to be used as a connector between an ABS toilet flange and a 3" ABS slip fitting female adapter. - Use PVC/ABS cement to glue the connector into the toilet flange and into the ABS slip fitting female adapter. - 5.
-Bolt the ABS toilet flange to the bottom of the trap. - 6.
-Drill a hole on either side of the top of the trap and install stainless steel eye bolts with washers, hex nuts, and lock washers.
-Use 2 hex nuts for each eye bolt one for either side of the plastic bottle. - Drill two small holes on either side of the small openings of the 4" funnels. - Install small zip-ties across the small opening of the funnels to reduce the size of organisms capable of swimming into the trap. - 8.
-Drill four small holes around the large openings of the 4" funnels that match the four small holes in the body of the trap. - Use these holes to zip-tie the funnels into the main body of the trap. - Apply a thin bead of marine caulk around the funnels to ensure that they are securely attached to the trap.
+Cut a small section of 3" PVC (roughly 3" length) to be used as a connector between a PVC or ABS toilet flange and a 3" PVC or ABS slip fitting female adapter. - Use the appropriate PVC/ABS cement to glue the connector into the toilet flange and into the ABS slip fitting female adapter. - 4.
+Bolt the PVC or ABS toilet flange to the bottom of the trap, making and using plastic washers as needed. - 5.
+Drill two small holes on either side of the small openings of the 4" funnels. - Install small zip-ties across the small opening of the funnels to reduce the size of organisms capable of swimming into the trap. - 6.
+Check the length of the funnel ends inside the trap to ensure the lighting unit will not sit flush against them, preventing organisms from entering the trap.
+Trim ends if needed. - 7.
+Drill four small holes around the large openings of the 4" funnels that match the four small holes in the body of the trap. - Use these holes to zip-tie the funnels into the main body of the trap. - If there are large gaps around the funnels, apply a thin bead of clear marine caulk to ensure that they are securely attached to the trap.

 Figure 4.
-Main body of trap with holes drilled in the side and bottom.
-Stainless steel eye bolts are used to strap the foam lid and handle to the trap.
+Main body of trap with 7 - 4" holes drilled in the side and top for funnels and lighting unit installation.